 When you’re afraid to be alone:

-Women who have been holding down a full-time job, managing the house, and raising the children (all while their partner drinks the day away) wonder, “How will I ever live without him?”
+This fear is so common that even women who’ve been holding down a full-time job and raising the children (while their partner drinks the day away) wonder, “How will I ever live without him?”

 Honey, look at all that you are doing, and all that you are capable of.
 There’s no question that you are capable of living without him.